monicamarshall/django_rest_framework_jwt_RS256/README.md

 # django_rest_framework_jwt_RS256

-This is a demo project of the django-rest-framework-jwt by JPadilla.
+This is a demo project of the django-rest-framework-jwt capabilities by JPadilla.

 Documentation for django-rest-framework-jwt is available at: